A-Cdeveloper/Real-Estate-App/README.md

 - **Partial Updates**: Only changed fields are sent to the server, reducing network traffic
 - **Per-field Error Handling**: Validation errors are tracked per field and don't interfere with each other
 - **Logo Upload**: Separate upload fields for dark and light mode logos with IPFS/Pinata integration
-  - Client-side and server-side file validation (type, size)
+  - Client-side and server-side file validation using centralized `validateFile` utility
   - File input reset for re-uploading the same file
   - Confirmation dialog before deletion
   - Image optimization support
+  - Uses centralized `uploadImagePinata` server action
 - **Interactive Map**: Leaflet-based map for location selection
   - Click on map to set coordinates
   - Automatic reverse geocoding (coordinates → address)